oliverhalberg/InitiativeTracker/README.md

 ### Removing Turns

 Typing "**r**" or "**R**" opens the **Remove Turn** menu.
-This displays a sorted list of all of the turns in the iniative order, each with an associated number starting at 0.
+This displays a sorted list of all of the turns in the initiative order, each with an associated number starting at 0.
 The user is then prompted to select a turn to remove by typing in its associated number.
 Once that has been provided, the turn will be removed from the list and the program will return to the main menu.

 ## How to Run the Application